Healthcare decision making can be complex – learn from Sarah’s personal story and make use of Cochrane resources.

 Cochrane’s Evidence Essentials is a free introduction to Evidence Based Medicine, clinical trials, systematic reviews, and how to use evidence when making decisions about your health.
 It was co-produced with patients and caregivers and it is presented a interactive and accessible manner.

-Chris Champion, Head of Engagement, Learning, and Support, says “For Cochrane to achieve its vision, producing high quality reviews of health evidence isn’t enough.
+Catherine Spencer, Cochrane CEO, says “For Cochrane to achieve its vision, producing high quality reviews of health evidence isn’t enough.
 Cochrane aspires to a world where all health decisions are informed by high-quality evidence – which means people need to first understand evidence and how to use it.
 As Sarah’s story shows, making health decisions can be complex.
 Cochrane’s Evidence Essentials helps people understand health evidence and how to use it.
 We hope that anyone new to the world of evidence-based healthcare will find this resource indispensable.”